Flinders University

-Flinders University is a public research university based in Adelaide, South Australia, with a footprint extending across 11 locations in South Australia and the Northern Territory.
+Flinders University, established as The Flinders University of South Australia is a public research university based in Adelaide, South Australia, with a footprint extending across a number of locations in South Australia and the Northern Territory.
+The main campus is in Bedford Park, about 12 km south of the Adelaide city centre.
+Other campuses include Tonsley, Adelaide central business district, Renmark, Alice Springs, and Darwin.

 Founded in 1966, it was named in honour of British navigator Matthew Flinders, who explored and surveyed the Australian and South Australian coastline in the early 19th century.
+In 2022, there were 25,247 students enrolled at the university.